wxWidgets/wxWidgets/docs/readme.txt

 Have fun!

-The wxWidgets Team, May 2024
+The wxWidgets Team, September 2024